 Participant identification numbers consist of a site code and a participant number.
 You can register on the data management system by completing MPX Registration Form, and our data management team will contact you with instructions for data entry and will assign you a 5-digit site code at that time.
-Please contact us at monkeypox clinicaldataplatform@who.int for any further information.
+Please contact us at monagement data time.